isacarnekvist/atm/README.md

 the size of both the language name packages and the following package with the new banner string.

+The actions that need two transmissins are all updates within an already named language.
+Argument 1 is the language name, 2 is the new string.

 ### Different updates
 All newlines, if any, should be included in the strings so that design choices can be freely made in updates.